KonnexionsGmbH/dderl/BUILD.md

 The following processing steps are performed:
 1. If not already there, download the Oracle database image and create the container `kxn_db_ora` with an Oracle database (currently 19c).
-1. If not yet available, download the Konnexion development image and create the corresponding container `kxn_dev`.
+2. If not yet available, download the Konnexion development image and create the corresponding container `kxn_dev`.
-1. Both containers are assigned to network `dderl_kxn_net`.-
+3. Both containers are assigned to network `dderl_kxn_net`.
-1. After the database is ready, the schema `scott` is created with the password `tiger`.
+4. After the database is ready, the schema `scott` is created with the password `regit` (only with a new database container).
-1. The repository `https://github.com/KonnexionsGmbH/dderl` is downloaded from Github.
+5. The repository `https://github.com/KonnexionsGmbH/dderl` is downloaded from Github (only with a new development container).
-1. The frontend to `DDErl` is created.
+6. The frontend to `DDErl` is created (only with a new development container).
-1. `DDErl` is compiled and started
+7. `DDErl` is compiled and started.

 ### 2.2.2.
 Building DDErl manually